(1) SHORT TITLE.—This section shall be known and may be cited as the “Drug-Free Workplace Act.”

 (c) An employer shall include notice of drug testing on vacancy announcements for those positions where drug testing is required.
 A notice of the employer’s drug-testing policy shall also be posted in an appropriate and conspicuous location on the employer’s premises, and copies of the policy shall be made available for inspection by the general public during regular business hours in the employer’s personnel office or other suitable locations.

-(7) TYPES OF TESTING.—An employer is authorized, but not required, to conduct the following types of drug tests:
+(7) TYPES OF TESTING.—Drug testing must be conducted within each agency’s appropriation.
+An employer may conduct, but is not required to conduct, the following types of drug tests: